swarnendubiswas/dotemacs/README.md

 # GNU Emacs

-This repository lists my preferred customizations for GNU Emacs, which is my primary editor.
-Most of the included customizations are from the internet.
+This repository lists my preferred configuration for GNU Emacs, my primary editor.
 The setup should work on a GNU/Linux platform.

+Most of the included customizations are from the internet.
 Suggestions and pull requests are welcome.

 ## Installation

-You might want to back up your contents if your `.emacs.d` directory is not empty.
-Then, use the following command to check out the source.
+Back up the contents of your `.emacs.d` directory if it is not empty.
+Use the following command to check out the source.

 ```shell
 git clone https://github.com/swarnendubiswas/dotemacs.git .emacs.d